Archive

 This makes some sense to me, theoretically.
 But here’s what’s weird, something I’ve been wondering at myself for quite a while:

-American is the only country in the world where “liberal arts education” is widespread, actually pretty much ubiquitous in higher ed.
+America is the only country in the world where “liberal arts education” is widespread, actually pretty much ubiquitous in higher ed.
+(And Canada?
+Je ne sais pas.)
 Every other country has a much more voc-tech model: even at Cambridge and Oxford (and certainly in France or China), when you get to college you declare your major immediately, pursue that major, then get a job in that major.
+In many countries you have to make that decision, or have it made for you, far earlier — at 12 or 15.

 America also has, far and away (by everyone’s measure, here and abroad), the most, best universities in the world — maybe even equivalent to its military dominance.
 America is the number-one magnet location for students from across the globe.
 And countries across the globe are soliciting American universities to set up satellite shops — with their liberal arts models — in their countries.